Yash22222/Develop-GenAI-Apps-with-Gemini-and-Streamlit/Introduction to Function Calling with Gemini/docs.md

 ### 3. Handle Function Call

-Once you receive the function call, you can execute the relevant backend logic (e.g., fetch weather from an API), and return the response back to Gemini to continue the conversation.
+Once you receive the function call, you can execute the relevant backend logic (e.g., fetch weather from an API), and return the response to Gemini to continue the conversation.

 ---